arvoelke/nengolib/README.md

  - `nengolib.HeteroSynapse(...)` allows one to use a different synapse per dimension/neuron when connecting to an ensemble.
  - `nengolib.LinearFilter(...)` is a drop-in replacement for `nengo.LinearFilter(...)` that improves the efficiency of simulations for higher-order synapse models.

-### Synapse Features
+### Synapses and Filters
  - NengoLib extends the `LinearFilter` object by adding a natural language for building synaptic models.
-These linear systems can be scaled, added, multiplied, inverted, compared, converted to discrete time, converted to continuous time, and represented in various standard formats (along with some caching, error checking, and other nice features).
-These synapses can then be simulated within Nengo.
+These linear systems can be scaled, added, multiplied, inverted, compared, converted to discrete time, and converted to continuous time.
+ - This unifies a number of common formats (transfer function, state-space, zero-pole-gain, and `nengo.LinearFilter`) to support manipulating these systems within a common framework, while supporting caching, error checking, and various functionality.
+ - These synapses can be easily simulated within Nengo.
 For example, to introduce a pure delay of `k` timesteps:

    ```
  from nengolib.signal import s, z